 How to Get to Orvieto From Rome

 With only about 75 miles separating Rome from Orvieto, we strongly suggest making the trip by car.
-So if you already have a rental in Rome, great!
-If not, don’t worry, they are super cheap.
-You can rent a car in Italy for as little as $6 per day in some instances, so head to the nearest rental place and grab yourself one.
+If you already have a rental in Rome, that would be great!
+If not, don’t worry—they are super cheap.
+You can rent a car in Italy for as little as $6 per day sometimes, so head to the nearest rental place and grab one.
 Once you’re ready to make the drive, it’s time to head to Orvieto for an exciting day trip from Rome.

 The way from Rome to Orvieto is pretty basic, with almost the entirety of the trip being on just two roads: A1dir/E35 and A1/E35/E45 towards Firenze.
 These are both toll roads (as well as at least one other road on the trip), but the tolls are very affordable.
-There will be quite a few other backroads you’ll hop on and off, but it’s mainly these two roads.
+There will be many other backroads you’ll hop on and off, but these two roads are the main ones.
 After only about an hour and a half, you’ll arrive in Orvieto.

 What to do in Orvieto

-Broken up into two distinct sections of town — the old town up on the hill and the newer parts of town down in the valley — Orvieto offers visitors a bevy of things to see and do.
-Most of the fun things for visitors and tourists to do are located up on the hill in the older part of Orvieto but don’t worry.
-There’s a funicular that will take you from the lower part of town to the upper portion and back as needed, which in itself is an enjoyable experience!
+Broken up into two distinct sections of town — the old town up on the hill and the newer parts down in the valley — Orvieto offers visitors a bevy of things to see and do.
+Most of the fun things for visitors and tourists to do are located up on the hill in the older part of Orvieto, but don’t worry.
+A funicular will take you from the lower part of town to the upper portion and back as needed, which is an enjoyable experience!

-If you ever need somewhere to start while visiting Orvieto, just make your way to the town’s main street of Corso Cavour.
-Walk along Corso Cavour and you’ll come across some of the town’s best attractions, including the Piazza della Repubblica, and Torre del Moro.
-You’ll also pass by a slew of palaces, including Palazzo Comunale, Palazzo Ottaviani, and Palazzo Gualterio.
+If you ever need somewhere to start while visiting Orvieto, just go to the town’s main street of Corso Cavour.
+Walk along Corso Cavour, and you’ll come across some of the town’s best attractions, including the Piazza della Repubblica and Torre del Moro.
+You’ll also pass by several palaces, including Palazzo Comunale, Palazzo Ottaviani, and Palazzo Gualterio.
 Just walk the streets of Orvieto, and you’ll be in constant awe of the beauty all around you.

 Viterbo